 - When the noodles are tender, rinse and drain them.

 - Place a large wok (or large skillet) over medium-high heat.
-Add 1 Tbsp of oil and when it begins to shimmer, add the noodles and 1/2 cup of Pad Thai Sauce.
+Add 1 tablespoon of oil and when it begins to shimmer, add the noodles and ½ cup of Pad Thai Sauce.
 Saute, stirring constantly, until the noodles are warmed through and coated in sauce, 1 minute.

 - Create a well in the center of the pan and add the egg.
 Scramble the egg until fully cooked and toss to combine all of the ingredients.